 The AA's route planner is now 100 years old and we produced our 1 billionth route in July 2010 which equates to 125 billion miles - that's 5.5 million times around the world!

-We purchased the BSM driving school in February 2011 bringing together the UK's two biggest driving schools.
-And in the autumn, viewers of Channel five could see a team of AA Driving School instructors tackle qualified drivers with serious driving problems in 'Dangerous Drivers' School'.
-A further series is planned - so watch this space!
+We purchased the BSM driving school in 2011 bringing together the UK's two biggest driving schools and saw a team of AA Driving School instructors tackle qualified drivers with serious driving problems in 'Dangerous Drivers' School' on Channel 5.

 We are still winning awards for our breakdown service from Which?
 Magazine where we retained "Recommended Provider" status in the Breakdown Providers survey in both third party cover and carmaker-branded cover.